f4llc0nn/Whisperzap/README.md

 localhost/whats:latest
 ```

-After the container are up and running, view the logs with:
+After the container is up and running, view the logs with:

 ```sh
 podman logs -f --tail 100 whats
 ```
-Replace whats with the name you chose for your container if it is different (and localhost/whats as well).

 Finally, scan the QR code using your phone to complete the setup.